neudesic/documentation-solution-centers/process/interviews/interview-technical-developer.md

 1. Walk me through this code
 2. Are you happy with your solution to the problem?
-3. (If candidate if presenting their own code) – Where did you get stuck?
+3. (If candidate if presenting their own code) ï¿½ Where did you get stuck?
 How did you get past it?
 4. I see you used Module X here.
 How would you solve this problem without Module X?
 5. (Where applicable) If your data file was several orders of magnitude larger (say, 1 TB), would this code still work?
 Why or why not?
 What would you do differently?
 6. What would you do differently if you had a significantly longer period of time to work on this problem?